Lvdl1999/ProgrammeerProject/PROCESS.md

 It turned out the urls for the images were 'http' instead of 'https'.
 To solve it I splitted the image_url and added a 's' inbetween the 'p' and ':'.
 Might report it on Food2Forks Github page ;)

 Also I decided to do a GridView in the UI from ResultsActivity instead of a Listview.

+### Day 7
+Working on completen the recipe requests for the alpha version this week.